brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

     }
 }
 ```
-In the `process` method, we will get all the classes annotated with our annotation, and visit them in order get the information about the `Component` where the binding has to be installed in, and the super type being implemented by the annotated class.
-With that information we can create a new File and add our @Module in it.
+In the `process` method, we will get all the classes annotated with our annotation, and visit them to get the information about the `Component` where the binding has to be installed in, and the Super type being implemented by the annotated class.
+With that information we can create a new File and add our generated `@Module` in it.

 The `ContributeBindingVisitor` class extends `KSVisitorVoid` class, and we use one of its methods to visit the annotated class declaration.
 Here we can validate the correctness and expectations of the code.